 At Moving2Ireland, we know returning home after a period abroad is exciting.
 However, we are also very aware of the challenges that many returning Irish emigrants face.
 That is why we have created this guide to help you navigate many of the hurdles that you may encounter.
 By taking the time to make yourself aware of the potential obstacles in advance of your arrival home, you stand a far better chance of returning to a hassle-free life once you get to Ireland.

-1: Don’t underestimate the challenge
+1: Prepare properly and don’t underestimate the challenge

 If you think moving home to Ireland is as simple as booking a flight and hiring a moving company, then chances are you are badly mistaken.
 From our experience with Irish emigrants, moving home is a bigger and more complex decision for many people than their initial departure from Ireland was.
 On top of that, there is a significant emotional toll to leaving a country that you have called home for many years, and it is important to acknowledge this.